In our technology driven world there’s never been more ways to make money as a teen. Not only that, the earning potential has skyrocketed.

 Spinning up a yard sale takes a few flyers and posting the event details online.
 Within a week you’ll have swarms of people ready to buy your unwanted stuff with cash in hand.

-If you don’t have heaps of unwanted items, you can participate as a buyer and scoop up unbelievable deals and resell them online.
+If you don’t have heaps of unwanted items, you can make money shopping yard sales as a buyer and scoop up unbelievable deals and resell them online.

 Resellers flip all kinds of things from yard sales.
 One of my best flips was a vintage reel to reel player I picked up for $5 and sold for $200.

-The best ways to locate garage sales near you are Craigslist, the Yard Sale app, the Garage Sale Map app, and the classified section of newspapers.
+The best ways to find garage sales near you are Craigslist, the Yard Sale app, the Garage Sale Map app, and the classified section of newspapers.

 Sometimes hiring a full time employee is overkill for a project and instead businesses only need temporary help.